Ross Barkley: Aston Villa sign Chelsea midfielder on loan

 Villa have made a strong start to the season, winning all four of their matches so far, and Barkley's arrival will boost a midfield that already boasts the talents of Jack Grealish, John McGinn and Conor Hourihane.

-The Midlands side were also interested in taking Chelsea midfielder Ruben Loftus-Cheek - who has been left out of the Blues' last four squads - on loan.
+The club were also interested in taking Chelsea midfielder Loftus-Cheek - who has been left out of the Blues' last four squads - on loan.

 Summer transfer window - key dates and times